-Oracle BPEL Process Manager 10 g in domain.xml file Oracle BPEL Process Manager 11 g MBean Property Description deliveryPersistPolicy deliveryPersistPolicy Changes whether the delivery messages are persisted.
-Delivery messages include invoke message, callback message and subscription message. on - delivery messages are persisted • off - delivery messages are kept only in memory. off.immediate - applicable for asynchronous processes only; messages are delivered synchronously regardless of the interface.
-The 10g default value is "on". dspEngineThreads dspEngineThreads The total number of threads that will be allocated to process engine dispatcher messages.
+Oracle BPEL Process Manager 10 g in domain.xml file Oracle BPEL Process Manager 11 g MBean Property Description dspEngineThreads dspEngineThreads The total number of threads that will be allocated to process engine dispatcher messages.
 Engine dispatch messages are generated whenever an activity must be processed asynchronously by the BPEL engine.
 If the majority of processed deployed on the BPEL server are durable with a large number of dehydration points (mid-process receive, onMessage, onAlarm, wait), greater performance may be achieved by increasing the number of engine threads.
 Note that higher threads counts may cause greater CPU utilization due to higher context switching costs.
 The 10g default value is 30 threads.
 Any value less than 1 thread will be changed to the default. dspInvokeAllocFactor N/A The percentage of active threads that should be tasked to process incoming invocation messages.
 After a thread has finished processing a message it may be retasked to process an engine or invocation message, depending upon the current thread allocation situation.
 This property was replaced by dspInvokeThreads in 10g Release 3 (10.1.3.4).
 The 10.1.3.1.0 default value is 0.4 (40 percent). dspInvokeThreads dspInvokeThreads The total number of threads that will be allocated to process engine dispatcher messages.
 Engine dispatch messages are generated whenever an activity must be processed asynchronously by the BPEL engine.
 If the majority of processed deployed on the BPEL server are durable with a large number of dehydration points (mid-process receive, onMessage, onAlarm, wait), greater performance may be achieved by increasing the number of engine threads.
 Note that higher threads counts may cause greater cpu utilization due to higher context switching costs.
 The 10g default value is 30 threads.
 Any value less than 1 thread will be changed to the default. dspMaxThreads N/A The maximum number of active threads that will be processing messages during peak load times.
 This is the simplest way to throttle the performance of the domain.
 The maximum value is dependent upon the application server or OS configuration.
 This property was replaced by dsp(Engine Invoke System)Threads in 10.1.3.4.0.
-The 10.1.3.1.0 default value is 100 threads.
+The 10.1.3.1.0 default value is 100 threads. dspMinThreads N/A The minimum number of active threads that will be processing messages during peak load times.
+If the current number of active threads is under this number the load factor is not taken into consideration when determining if a new thread should be allocated or not.
+This property was replaced by dsp(Engine Invoke System)Threads in 10.1.3.4.0.
+The 10.1.3.1.0 default value is 5 threads.

-Table 9-2 (Cont.)
+Table 10-1 (Cont.)
 Domain Descriptor Properties in Oracle BPEL Process Manager 10g and 11g